Design for Emergent Futures 2019

 - Where: The Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona, Spain.

-- Themes: Digital fabrication, blockchain, synthetic biology, Artificial Intelligence, among others
+- Themes: Digital fabrication, blockchain, synthetic biology, Artificial Intelligence, critical design, speculative design, among others

 - Credits: 75 ECTS